thradams/Modules/README.md

 ## Implementation

 Basically at preprocessor phase we collect and merge the pragma sources considering their full paths.
+Then this map is compiled in any order and some flags can mark the file as alredy compiled.

 ## Other pragmas